Italy's temporary layoff scheme runs out of cash, sparks protests

 “If we go on like this then crime will rise,” said Salvatore Gazzolino, a worker from the poor, mafia-infested southern region of Calabria.
 “If you have no money and no work what can you do?
 You can only go out and steal.”

-The protesters carried union flags and banners attacking welfare minister Elsa Fornero, a frequent target of workers’ anger following her unpopular reforms last year of the pension system and labor rules.
+The protesters carried union flags and banners attacking welfare minister Elsa Fornero, a frequent target of workers’ anger following her unpopular reforms last year of the pension system and labour rules.

 Fornero said she would meet worker representatives later on Tuesday but gave no guarantees that all the money could be found, a position the unions say is unacceptable.